cseanburns/journal-issues/manuscript.md

 of search queries across
-different MEDLINE platforms [@H8ZB2U8T#burns21], we showed that a paper on cancer made available "online first" in 2015 was not assigned to a journal issue until 2019.
+different MEDLINE platforms [@H8ZB2U8T#burns21], we showed that a paper on cancer made available online-first in 2015 was not assigned to a journal issue until 2019.
-The online first version of the paper was available in *PubMed* soon after it was available on the journal's website as an online first article, but the four year delay to assign the paper to an issue meant that the paper was not available in *PubMed*'s MEDLINE subset for that four years.
+The online-first version of the paper was available in *PubMed* soon after it was available on the journal's website as an online-first article, but the four year delay to assign the paper to an issue meant that the paper was not available in *PubMed*'s MEDLINE subset during that four year period.
 The paper was therefore invisible to cancer researchers who use MEDLINE and its controlled vocabulary to finely control their bibliographic searches.
-Furthermore, since MEDLINE is available on multiple platforms other than *PubMed*'s, such as *Ovid*, *Web of Science*,
+Furthermore, since MEDLINE is available on multiple database platforms other than *PubMed*'s, such as *Ovid*, *Web of Science*,
 *EBSCOhost*, and *ProQuest*,
 we found that for MEDLINE searches